If you’re about to set off on a long journey, the last thing you want to see is a strange car warning light on your car’s dashboard.

 Most dashboards have an analogue temperature gauge to help you see how warm or cold your engine is at any time.

 So always be on the lookout for the gauge creeping into the red zone.
-If your engine is overheating, the dashboard temperature warning light may also come on.
+If your engine is overheating, the dashboard temperature warning light might also come on.

-In either case, stop your car when and where it’s safe to do so and turn off the engine.
+You shouldn’t drive a car that’s overheating.
+If this light comes on, stop your car when and where it’s safe to do so and turn off the engine.
+You should do the same if you see the temperature of your car rising.
 Open up the bonnet and allow the engine to cool.

 Then, check the coolant level.
-If this is low, you may have a leak.
-A serious leak means you will need to call a mechanic.
+If this is low, you might have a leak.
+A serious leak means you need to call a mechanic.

-Don’t add cold water to an overheating engine as this can cause serious damage.
+Don’t add cold water to an overheating engine as this could cause serious damage.

 This light indicates that your car’s battery is failing to receive a charge from the alternator.